Debt/Income Ratio

-The debt to income ratio is a tool lenders use to calculate how much of your income can be used for your monthly mortgage payment after you have met your other monthly debt payments.
+The debt to income ratio is a tool lenders use to calculate how much of your income can be used for your monthly home loan payment after all your other monthly debts have been fulfilled.

-Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
+Most conventional loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-Recurring debt includes things like auto payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+Recurring debt includes car payments, child support and monthly credit card payments.

 - Gross monthly income of $8,000 x .28 = $2,240 can be applied to housing